-Women own almost half of the farmland in Iowa, yet they have been largely ignored by researchers regarding conservation decision-making (Carter 2019).
-Recent research has shown there are significant opportunities for improving agricultural outcomes through understanding women’s experiences (Mahajan 2019; Diiro et al. 2018; Zhang et al. 2021).
+In the US, women own or co-own almost half of the farmland, yet they have been largely ignored by researchers regarding conservation decision-making, limiting needed actions to address such pressing public issues as agricultural water pollution and soil erosion (Carter 2019).
+Recent research identifies significant opportunities for improving agricultural outcomes through improved outreach to women landowners and understanding the importance of peer-to-peer learning among institutionally excluded groups (Wells and Eells 2011; Mahajan 2019; Diiro et al. 2018; Zhang et al. 2021).